SrPancakes/nvimConf/README.md

 Most commands can be found between the [whichkey](./lua/srpancakes/whichkey.lua) and [keymap](./lua/srpancakes/keymap.lua) files.
 But some mfiles map their own bindings, so here's a quick cheatsheet of the most important ones.

 ### [Which Key](https://github.com/folke/which-key.nvim)

 Which Key is a plugin that shows a popup with the available keybindings for the current mode.
 It's a great way to learn new keybindings and to remember the ones you don't use that often.
 You can display this menu with <Leader> key which in this config is mapped to be the <SpaceBar>
 ![whichkey screenshot](https://github.com/SrPancakes/nvimConf/assets/74025821/199a35e6-aa3a-43fe-8275-4da39acdd6fc)

+Navigating this menu is as easy as pressing the key with the action you want to perform.
+Is this option has nested actions you will see how the menu changes and show new commands.
+You can go back on the menu with <Backspace>.
+About commands and their usages, I'll let that for you to discover.
+>[!TIP]
+>Once you know the commands you want to use, you can use the <Leader> key to perform them without having to open the menu.
+For example, if you want to open the lazy panel you can press ```<Leader>lI``` and it will open it for you.

 ## Plugins Installed